-6. Investment Manager and Insurance Provider
+5. Investment Manager and Insurance Provider

-The Trustee, with guidance from its Investment and Risk Transfer Advisor, has chosen Standard Life to be the Section's Insurance Provider for the buy-in policy.
-Standard Life is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and Prudential Regulatory Authority.
+The Trustee has appointed Isio as its specialist Risk Transfer Advisor.
+In this role, Isio oversees and advises the Trustee in transferring its pension scheme risks to a third-party provider through a buy-in arrangement, ensuring that regulatory requirements are met.
+The Trustee, with guidance from its Investment and Risk Transfer Advisor, has chosen Standard Life be the Section's Insurance Provider for the buy-in policy.
+Standard Life is authorised and regulated by the Prudential Regulation Authority, and further regulated by the Financial Conduct Authority.